lapozzo/jenkins-shared-library-example/README.md

 * Add a Global Pipeline Libraries as example below

-## Create a Job
+## Create a Pipeline Job

-* Configure the Job as example below
+* Configure the Pipeline Job as example below

 ```json
 genericPipeline {